Wjplatformer/Wjplatformer/README.md

 ---
 -  😃I'm working on my Homework, Exams, A Chat Website built on Python, and WJPScript, my very own general purpose language built on C++.
 (A private repositary)
 -  🤔You can reach me on [github](https://github.com/Wjplatformer/Wjplatformer/discussions/1) and [scratch](https://scratch.mit.edu/users/Wjplatformer), I may be able to answer some questions for python learners.
 But I advise not to find me because most people in github are pros and I am a Noob 😶
+-  I am also starting to have interest in cellular simulations.
+A possibe project is a virus simulation 🤙

 ## I code...
 - Python (for begginers, you can enquire me :smiley:)